bernardleanse/exceedra_tennis/README.md

 ## How To Use

-1. Make sure you have the latest version of Node.js and node package manager.
+- Make sure you have the latest version of Node.js and node package manager.

-2. Make sure you have postgresql locally `brew install postgresql`.
+- Make sure you have postgresql locally `brew install postgresql`.

-3. Clone repo.
+- Clone repo.

-4. run `npm install`.
+- run `npm install`.

-6. run 'touch .env'.
+- run `touch .env`.

-7. add `DATABASE_URL="postgresql://USERNAME@localhost:5432/tennis_api?schema=public"` code to the .env file, where it says USERNAME, type your own username instead.
+- add `DATABASE_URL="postgresql://USERNAME@localhost:5432/tennis_api?schema=public"` code to the .env file, where it says USERNAME, type your own username instead.
 You can change `tennis_api` to a different name too if you need.

-8. run `npx prisma migrate dev` to run migrations.
+- run `npx prisma migrate dev` to run migrations.

-9. run `npm start` to start the server on localhost:3001
+- run `npm start` to start the server on localhost:3001

-Make Postman requests to "http://localhost:3001/"
+- Make Postman requests to "http://localhost:3001/"

 ## Process